-OECD Home › Environment Directorate › Chemical safety and biosafety › Risk management of installations and chemicals › Latest Documents
+OECD Home › Environment Directorate › Chemical safety and biosafety › Risk management of chemicals › Latest Documents

 A workshop was held in Tokyo (11-12 October 2000) to develop background material for a guidance document that can assist OECD countries and others develop effective research and development programmes within the context of sustainable chemistry (e.g., an institution which is researching improvements to a specific industrial process).
 This guidance document is based on the discussions inTokyo, and additional input by OECD Member